-Anyone who has ever suffered through a bout of intense, prolonged depression can attest to how depleted it makes you feel.
-In what seems like an instant, you are reduced to a shadow of yourself, so depressed, can’t function, and unable to accomplish even the most mundane tasks.
-Depression is a potent, often complex mental health disorder that can take even the most high-functioning adults right down into that dark rabbit hole of despair.
+Anyone who has ever suffered through a bout of prolonged depression can attest to how depleted it makes you feel.
+In what seems like an instant, you feel so down that you say I am so depressed I can’t function.
+Even the most mundane tasks are so hard to complete.

-Eventually, the effects of the major depressive episode will touch all aspects of life.
-Coworkers will complain that you are not pulling your weight, significant others will feel they are being neglected, and your general health will begin to suffer as well.
+The effects of the depression touch all aspects of life.
+Unable to function at work, coworkers will complain that you are not pulling your weight.
+Loved ones will feel they are being neglected.
+Even your health will begin to suffer.
 Depression is a serious mental illness that should not be ignored.

-Crawling out of that rabbit hole takes effort, something you might not feel you have the ability to muster up.
-But with expert psychiatric intervention, treatment compliance, and lots of patience, daily functioning will be restored along with your quality of life.
+Crawling out of the dark hole of depression takes effort.
+When in the thick of it you might not feel you can muster up the strength to beat it.
+But with expert psychiatric help, and lots of patience, daily functioning and quality of life will be restored.

 What Causes Depression?

-There are, however, some identified factors that can contribute to the development of depression.
+There are some factors that can lead to depression.
 These include:

 - Genetics.
-Family members who also struggle with depression is a strong indicator that you may also.
+Family members who also have struggled with depression.

 - Trauma.
-Witnessing or experiencing a highly traumatic event
+Seeing or experiencing a highly traumatic event.

 - Loss.
-Sudden unexpected loss of a loved one
+Sudden loss of a loved one.

 - Substance abuse.
-Depression can coexist with alcohol or drug addiction
+Depression can co-occur with substance abuse.

 The Symptoms of Depression

-When you notice that you are so depressed, can’t function at even the routine daily tasks in a given day, you may indeed be experiencing a major depressive episode.
-According to the DSM-5, when the following symptoms (a cluster of five or more) persist for more than two weeks it is indicative of major depressive disorder.
+When you are not being able to function at even the routine daily tasks, you may indeed have depression.
+According to the DSM-5, depression exists when the symptoms (a cluster of five or more) persist for more than two weeks.
 The symptoms of depression include:

-- Feelings of sadness and despair persisting most of the time
+- Feeling sadness or despair most of the time.